-- approximately 300 pregnancies have been reported to the manufacturer with no safety issues identified. - There are no data on whether the vaccine is excreted in breastmilk, although this is unlikely as the vaccine is non-replicating. - Additional risk/benefit discussion is indicated for those who are pregnant or breastfeeding prior to receiving vaccine as post-exposure vaccination.
+No clinical trials have been conducted in pregnant individuals, although approximately 300 pregnancies have been reported to the manufacturer with no safety issues identified.
+There are no data on whether the vaccine is excreted in breastmilk, although this is unlikely as the vaccine is non-replicating.

+Additional risk/benefit discussion is indicated for those who are pregnant or breastfeeding prior to receiving vaccine as pre- or post-exposure vaccination.